jestjs/jest/docs/CLI.md

 ### `--seed=<num>`

-TODO jhwang make a clearer description
-Provide a seed number that the tests have access to via `jest.getSeed()`.
+Provides a seed number that the tests have access to via `jest.getSeed()`.
+If this option isn't specified Jest will randomly generate a seed.

+The seed value must be between `-0x80000000` to `0x7fffffff` inclusive.

 ```bash
 jest --seed=1324